 In-Home Newborn Sessions

 In-home sessions are done on Fridays, Saturdays and Sundays only.
 The sessions are much less posed.
 I like to photograph families together in their home setting.
 Kids playing, family playing together, changing diapers, cuddling etc. I also like to finish sessions with more posed photos of your baby on their own.
-I do not bring props or outfits to these sessions as I want them to be as natural possible.
+I do not bring props or outfits to these sessions as I want them to be as natural as possible.
 I like to use the main living areas, including your bedroom, living room, and nursery, so I simply ask clients to de-clutter their homes, e.g. remove items from nightstands or somebody's socks that may be on the chair ;) I also ask that you keep your home quite warm at 20-22 degrees as babies tend to stay more alert when the temperature is cooler.

 Baby safety is my number 1 concern.
 My hands or your hands are always on the baby when we are working on posed photos.
 See the below photos for examples of composite photos.
 These were done with a parent's hand always holding the baby up, and I adjusted in post-processing.

-I like to ask parents ahead of time what kind of photos are you looking for and what are you comfortable with.
+I like to ask parents ahead of time what kind of photos are looking for and what are comfortable with.
 Is a family photo the most important to you, or is it a posed photo of just the baby?
 I do several setups as I like to give a selection of photos that you can choose from.